Visiting Student Researchers (VSR)

-- Submit the form to the Office of Undergraduate Research via email (firstname.lastname@example.org)
+- Submit the form and a scan of your passport to the Office of Undergraduate Research via email (email@example.com)

 - Apply for the appropriate immigration document (for example, study permit and/or Temporary Resident Visa, or Electronic Travel Authorization, if applicable) using the Letter of Admission that you will receive from the Office of Undergraduate Research.

 - Students engaged in research lasting six months or longer require a study permit;

 - Students engaged in research lasting less than six months are advised to apply for a study permit, but may complete their research under visitor status.

 - Confirm receipt of Study Permit and submit request for registration via email to firstname.lastname@example.org.

 VSRs will be registered at the University of Ottawa for all University of Ottawa academic terms that overlap with the length of their planned visit.